 Due to our Farmhouse’s roofline, the bathroom in Grace’s room cannot accommodate a stand-up shower.
 Options for bathing include the in-room Jacuzzi tub with a pull-out showerhead or use of the full sized shower on the first floor of the farmhouse.
 We hope that our guests appreciate the history of the Farm and these unique aspects of our historic layout.

 Charlie Thomas was the oldest of the three Thomas children and went on to become a local Justice of the Peace, often performing ceremonies in the Edith Thomas parlor on the first floor.
 Charlie’s room features a queen bed, a small electric fireplace and a Jacuzzi tub in the bathroom.
-Charlie’s room has a beautiful view of the sunrise over the wetlands and includes a loft that would be a great place for any young traveler.
+Charlie’s room has a beautiful view of the sunrise over the wetlands and includes a loft with a full bed that would be a great place for a young traveler or those young at heart (and willing to climb!).
 A hand-hewn beam is prominent in the loft, a feature of the home’s post and beam construction.

 Due to our Farmhouse’s roofline, the bathroom in Charlie’s room cannot accommodate a stand-up shower.
 Options for bathing include the in-room Jacuzzi tub with a pull out showerhead or use of the full sized shower on the first floor of the farmhouse.
 We hope that our guests appreciate the history of the Farm and these unique aspects of our historic layout.